 Our ASE-certified technicians are fully capable of diagnosing your issues.
 Due to our state-of-the-art diagnostic equipment and tools, we can be sure that your repairs are done to the highest standard.
 In our area there are not many shops that offer an indoor RV lift however, at our shop we do!
-It gives us the ability to look over every inch of your RV without giving any problems.
+It gives us the ability to look over every inch of your RV suspension without giving any problems.
 If you have any concerns or questions, our staff can thoroughly walk you through them.
-We want you to bring up any sounds, smells, or leaks you may come across with your RV.
+We want you to bring up any sounds you may come across with your RV.
 AT TIC Automotive our goal is to get your RV in and out as soon as possible because life doesn’t slow down so neither should your RV issues.
 Call or schedule an appointment today and keep your RV on route to your next destination!

 Standard Maintenance Should Include:

 Brakes: Your RV or trailer brakes should be inspected and serviced annually or more often if you make substantial use of the trailer.

 Tire Safety: All tires should be the same type, size, and construction—do not mix bias-belted and radial tires.
 In selecting tires, buy the size, type.
 Our team will check to ensure you have the proper tire pressure and replace worn tires.
 Also, replace your tires at the same time so you are aware when they need to be replaced again.

 Tires:Periodic inspection and maintenance of your RV and trailer tires and wheels are essential to towing safety, including spare tires.
 Proper tire pressure affects vehicle handling and the safety of your tires.
 You can find the correct tire pressure for your RV or motorhome in the owner’s manual or on the tire information placard.

 • Under-inflation reduces the load-carrying capacity of your RV, motorhome, or trailer may cause sway and control problems and may result in overheating, causing blowouts or other tire failures.